adopted-ember-addons/ember-data-factory-guy/README.md

  - Can add attributes or relationships with [traits](#traits)
  - Can compose relationships
     - By passing in other objects you've made with `build`/`buildList` or `make`/`makeList`
+ - Can setup links for async relationships with `build`/`buildList` or `make`/`makeList`

 ##### `FactoryGuy.make`
+  - Loads a model instance into the store
+  - makes a fragment hash ( if it is a model fragment )
+  - can compose relationships with other `FactoryGuy.make`/`FactoryGuy.makeList`
+  - can add relationship links to payload

 ```javascript

   import { make } from 'ember-data-factory-guy';